THE RED WAGON

 The question is what… and for how long.

-And whether you’ll ever let go.
+And whether you’ll ever release the handle.

 DEDICATION